 Self-sensing intelligent composite materials with state-sensing and awareness capabilities constitute the future of aerospace structures.
-The objective of this work is to develop technologies that will lead to the next generation of intelligent aerospace structures that can sense the environmental conditions and structural state, effectively interpret the sensing data to achieve real-time state awareness, and implement appropriate self-diagnostics under uncertainties in varying operational environments.
-In this paper, the design, integration, and experimental assessment are presented for a composite unmanned aerial vehicle (UAV) wing.
-Bio-inspired stretchable sensor networks, including integrated piezoelectric, strain, and temperature sensors are designed and monolithically embedded in the layup of the composite wing in order to provide the sensing capabilities.
-Stochastic signal processing and identification techniques are employed in order to accurately interpret the sensing data and assess the actual structural state.
-The experimental evaluation and assessment of the intelligent composite wing is demonstrated via wind tunnel experiment under varying angles of attack and airflow velocities for the identification of the coupled airflow-structural dynamics and investigation of the wing strain distribution for the considered conditions.
-The obtained results demonstrate the successful integration of the micro-fabricated stretchable sensor networks with the composite material of the wing, as well as the effectiveness of the stochastic data interpretation approaches proving their integration potential into fly-by-feel UAVs and enabling their deployment for aerospace applications.
+The objective of this work is to develop technologies that will lead to the next generation of intelligent aerospace structures that can sense the environmental conditions and structural state, effectively interpret the sensing data to achieve real-time state awareness, and employ appropriate self-diagnostics under varying operational environments.
+In this paper, the design, integration, and experimental identification of the structural dynamics and aeroelastic properties are presented for an intelligent composite UAV wing.
+Bio-inspired stretchable sensor networks, including integrated piezoelectric, strain, and temperature sensors are monolithically embedded in the composite layup to provide the sensing capabilities.
+Stochastic signal processing and identification techniques are employed in order to accurately interpret the sensing.
+The experimental evaluation and assessment is demonstrated via a series of wind tunnel experiment under varying angles of attack and airflow velocities for the identification of the coupled airflowstructural dynamics and strain distribution.
+The obtained results demonstrate the successful integration of the micro-fabricated stretchable sensor networks with the composite wing, as well as the effectiveness of the stochastic data interpretation approaches.
+This study constitutes a significant step in proving the integration potential of the approach for the next generation of fly-by-feel UAVs.

-1 INTRODUCTION
+INTRODUCTION

-Future intelligent autonomous vehicles will be able to "feel", "think", and "react" in real time enabling high-resolution state sensing, awareness, and self-diagnostic capabilities.
+Future intelligent autonomous vehicles will be able to "feel", "think", and "react" in real time enabling high-resolution state-sensing, awareness, and self-diagnostic capabilities.
 They will be able to sense and observe phenomena at unprecedented length and time scales allowing for superior performance in complex dynamic environments, safer operation, reduced maintenance costs, and complete life-cycle management.
 Despite the importance of vehicle state sensing and awareness, however, the current state of the art is primitive as well as prohibitively heavy, expensive, and complex.
 Therefore, a departure from the existing technologies is necessary for the design and deployment of the next generation of aerospace structures.